 This recipe is not a precise one, if you want more beans, corn and chicken just add them in!
 You may need more dressing to compensate.

-In your serving bowl add in salad leaves, corn, beans, tomatoes and then top with the sliced cooked chicken, drizzle on your dressing and mix.
-How much dressing you add is really up to you and how much you think it needs.
+In your serving bowls add in salad leaves, corn, beans, tomatoes, red onion, sliced avocado, and then top with the sliced cooked chicken, drizzle on your dressing and mix well.